DipeshDhandha07/Machine-Learning-Projects/README.md

 # Machine Learning Projects
 <br>
-In this project you fill find eye detector , face fetector, tic tac toe game and many more programs related to machine learning
+In this project you fill find eye detector , face detector, motion detection, tic tac toe game and many more programs related to machine learning.

 ## Download
 <br>